Sweet Vegan Spinach Muffins

 - If your blender has trouble processing all that spinach all at once, add the other wet ingredients first, and then add the spinach bit by bit.

-- 1/2 cup of unsweetened applesauce replaces an egg in this recipe, but a flax egg works too.
+- Flax egg: 1/2 cup of unsweetened applesauce replaces an egg in this recipe, but a flax egg works, too.
 To make a flax egg, add one tablespoon of ground flaxseed to a bowl, along with 3 tablespoons of water.
-Leave the mixture for a few minutes and it will take on the gel-like consistency, very similar in texture to an egg white.
+Leave the mixture for a few minutes and it will take on a gel-like consistency, very similar in texture to an egg white.

 - I can make this recipe stretch to 18 muffins, but I like big, chunky, filling muffins, so I normally make 12.
 I worked out the nutritional information for a quantity of 12.